japila-books/spark-sql-internals/docs/logical-analysis-rules/ResolveRelations.md

-# ResolveRelations Logical Resolution Rule -- Resolving UnresolvedRelations With Tables in Catalog
+# ResolveRelations Logical Resolution Rule

 `ResolveRelations` is a logical resolution rule that the [logical query plan analyzer](../Analyzer.md#ResolveRelations) uses to <<apply, resolve UnresolvedRelations>> (in a logical query plan), i.e.